lil-LTJ/grc_portfolio/labs/lab-1-account-governance/assessment-worksheet-results.md

 ### 1. Security Posture Evaluation

+```
 How would you characterize the overall security posture achieved by implementing these controls?
 What are the strongest elements and what gaps remain?

-```
-[Your answer here]
+ The posture of the organisation improved and was able to get data on breaches as and when testing was being conducted.
+The passwrod policy which was non compliant was corrected to enusure a stonger one.
+Enabling security hub (guardduty etc) allowed me to see configuration gaps in my account.
+The sns notification on my budget also prompted me to ensure all cleanup were done to avoid going beyoud budget limit.

+The security posture however can be improved as the current scores and less than average

 ```

 ### 2. Alignment with Security Frameworks